abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 smell, taste, hear, touch, and think.

-During the course of the day, it’s helpful to recognize with mindfulness that quality of friction, tension—what the Buddha calls heat, *āditta*, burning.
+During the course of the day, it’s helpful to recognize with mindfulness that quality of friction or tension—what the Buddha calls heat, *āditta*, burning.
 The feeling can be one of ownership regarding some tool, the interest in a particular task, or the irritation with an exceptionally obstructive piece of rock that won’t move out of the way.
 Whatever it